Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Planting: Locate the tree where it will get full sun all day, no shade, and the soil is well draining.
 Avoid any area getting frequent irrigation, such as a lawn.
 Mature trees in the ground cannot be transplanted because of their taproot.
 Surprisingly, this tree can be grown in a large container.

-Soil: It needs well drained soil, but is tolerant of soil types otherwise.
+Soil: It needs well draining soil, but is tolerant of soil types otherwise.
 A pH of 6.2-8.6 (slightly acidic to alkaline) is best.
 This tree is salt tolerant.

 Fertilize: Fertilization is unnecessary, but organic fertilizer can be applied once a year in late winter.
 Carob trees are highly successful in their ability to extract nutrients from poor soil.